Jepey/weekendstatus/README.md

 # Weekend Loading Status Calculator
-A website that is all about showing you the current loading percentage of the weekend.
+Website that shows you the current loading status of the weekend.